-House prices hit an all-time high in August 2020, on the back of the government’s Stamp Duty holiday scheme.
+House prices hit an all-time high in 2020, on the back of the government’s Stamp Duty holiday scheme.
 Although 10% mortgages have returned to the market and the government has introduced a new 95% mortgage guarantee scheme, getting on the property ladder is still a challenge for many aspiring first-time buyers.
-Here’s how parents, families and friends can help would-be first time buyers out with deposits, guarantor mortgages, and family offset mortgages.
+Here’s how parents, families and friends can help would-be first time buyers out with guarantor mortgages and family offset mortgages.

-With the average UK home now costing close to £250,000, and many lenders pulling their 90% mortgage deals, a typical first time buyer will need a deposit of around £50,000 to get a foot on the housing ladder.
+With the average UK home now costing just over £250,000, and many lenders pulling their 90% mortgage deals, a typical first time buyer will need a deposit of around £50,000 to get a foot on the housing ladder.
 That’s why guarantor mortgages can offer an alternative option towards home ownership.

 A guarantor mortgage is a mortgage for someone who does not meet the lending criteria on their own, but who a lender is happy to make a loan to on condition that a third-party acts as a guarantor.
 If the borrower runs into problems, the lender can ask the guarantor to make up any shortfall in repayments.

 The guarantor’s own home is at risk if the new borrower falls into arrears.

 Although it is the named borrower who owns the property, the guarantor gives a legal guarantee that they will step in and make repayments if the borrower falls behind.

 Usually, the guarantor’s own home is used as collateral, and can be repossessed in extreme cases.
 But sometimes the lender is happy to sit on a cash deposit from the guarantor that is paid back (usually with interest) once the borrower has made a set amount of repayments.
 If there is a default in the meantime, the lender can use the cash deposit to make up any shortfall.

 If no repayments are missed, nothing will be required of the guarantor.
 It’s only if things go wrong that the lender will expect both the borrower and the guarantor to put things right.